RBH Home

 Lady drops Garter & puts King in the Club

-• In 1348, the King held a big party at Windsor Castle.
+• In 1348, the King held a big party at Windsor Castle (though some people say it was in Calais).
 He danced with the 'Fair Maid of Kent' and she dropped her garter (which kept up her stockings).
 This was like your knickers falling down today!
 Everyone was very shocked.

 • King Edward picked up the garter and shouted, "Honi soit qui mal y pense".
 This is French and means, "Bad things will happen to you too, if you think badly of this".
 This probably didn't help the lady's embarrassment.